-Note 5: These pins cannot be used for wakeup events to generate a PME while the part is under VTR power (VCC=0).
-The GP32, GP33 and GP53 pins come up as output and low on a VCC POR and hard reset.
-These pins revert to their non-inverting GPIO output function when VCC is removed from the part.
+Note 2: The GP33 pin cannot be used for wakeup to generate a PME while the part is under VTR power (VCC=0) since GP33 is the FAN pin which comes up as output and low on a VCC POR and hard reset.
+This pin reverts to its non-inverting GPIO output function when VCC is removed from the part.

-Note 6: GP43 defaults to the GPIO function on VCC POR and Hard Reset.
+Note 3: GP43 defaults to the GPIO function on VCC POR and Hard Reset.